 Depth, size, and shape should all be considered when determining which pond aeration system best fits your needs.
 To help narrow your selection, consider which system will work with the depth of your pond.

-Airmax Aeration Systems – Offered in four types of series, these pond aeration systems can aerate a pond up to 6+ acres and 50' deep.
+Airmax Aeration Systems – Offered in three types of series, these pond aeration systems can aerate a pond up to 6+ acres and 50' deep.

 - Shallow Water Series – The SW20 and SW40 are designed for ponds up to 6' deep and have 2 or 4 diffuser plates.
 These energy efficient systems feature a dual-diaphragm compressor.

-- PondSeries – Available with 1-4 diffuser plates, these systems use rocking piston compressors that can be used in ponds up to 21' deep.
-A Camlock Connector Kit can be added to aerate ponds 22'-50' deep.
+- PondSeries – Available with 1-6 diffuser plates, these systems use rocking piston compressors that can be used in ponds up to 50' deep.

-- LakeSeries – The biggest systems, able to aerate up to 50' deep.
-These units contain two rocking piston compressors housed within one cabinet and 4 or 6 diffuser plates.
+- LakeSeries – These systems are powerful enough to aerate ponds up to 12 acres and up to 50' deep with a single system, yet customizable to fit any unique waterbody.
+These units contain two rocking piston compressors housed within one cabinet and 4 to 12 diffuser plates.

 Windmill Aeration Systems – A great alternative if you do not have power within 1,000 feet of the pond.
 These pond aeration systems can be used in ponds up to 15' deep.